Yuvix25/kahoot-answer-bot/README.md

 4. Select the folder where you cloned or unzipped the repository.

 The extension should now be installed, and will be enabled whenever you visit a `kahoot.it` page.

+## Mobile App
+I have also created a mobile app version of this (for android), check it out [here](https://github.com/Yuvix25/kahoot-answer-bot-mobile/releases/latest)!